ADHD or immaturity? What the research really means for parents

 The research cited in the article didn’t really focus on those factors.
 That’s why I would tell parents not to view this study as a reason to take a wait-and-see approach.
 It occasionally makes sense to delay kindergarten or to repeat a grade.
 But usually the costs outweigh the benefits.

 All kids mature at different rates.
 There can be big differences among a group of kids who are 9 to 12 months apart in age at any given point.
-But if your child is far more immature than his peers and you think he might have ADHD, it’s usually wise to get help earlier rather than later.
+But if your child is far more immature than their peers and you think your child might have ADHD, it’s usually wise to get help earlier rather than later.

 Learn about how early ADHD can be diagnosed.
 If you suspect your young child might have ADHD, there are steps you can take.
 Talk to your child’s teacher to find out what she’s seeing in class.
 You can also consider having your child evaluated for ADHD.